squidfunk/mkdocs-material/docs/plugins/optimize.md

 ### Caching

-The plugin implements an intelligent caching mechanism, ensuring that a media file or asset is only passed through the optimization pipeline when its contents change.
+The plugin implements an [intelligent caching] mechanism, ensuring that a media file or asset is only passed through the optimization pipeline when its contents change.
 If you swap out or update an image, the plugin detects it and updates the optimized version of the media file.

 The following settings are available for caching:

+  [intelligent caching]: requirements/caching.md

 ---